-Certain legal matters incident to the authorization, issuance and delivery of the Series 2017A Bonds by AMP are subject to the approving opinion of Dinsmore & Shohl LLP, Bond Counsel.
-The approving opinion of Bond Counsel, in substantially the form set forth as APPENDIX E-1 to this Official Statement, will be delivered with the Series 2017A Bonds.
+Certain legal matters incident to the authorization, issuance and delivery of the Series 2021A Bonds by AMP are subject to the approving opinion of Dinsmore & Shohl LLP, Bond Counsel.
+The approving opinion of Bond Counsel, in substantially the form set forth as APPENDIX E-1 to this Official Statement, will be delivered with the Series 2021A Bonds.

-Certain federal tax matters regarding the Series 2017A Bonds will be passed upon for AMP by Norton Rose Fulbright US LLP, Federal Tax Counsel.
-The form of its opinion regarding the Series 2017A Bonds is set forth as APPENDIX E-2 to this Official Statement.
+Certain federal tax matters regarding the Series 2021A Bonds will be passed upon for AMP by Norton Rose Fulbright US LLP, Federal Tax Counsel.
+The form of its opinion regarding the Series 2021A Bonds is set forth as APPENDIX E-2 to this Official Statement.

-Certain legal matters will be passed upon for AMP by its General Counsel for Corporate Affairs and its counsel, Taft Stettinius & Hollister LLP.
+Certain legal matters will be passed upon for AMP by its General Counsel for Corporate Affairs.
 Certain legal matters will be passed upon for the Underwriters by Nixon Peabody LLP.